moyodancer/Colorado-CompSci-Ugrad.github.io/pages/coding_environment/coding_environment_landing_page.md

 ## Overview

 The CU CS Coding Environment is a cloud based service for students taking Computer Science classes that provides a collection of tools used in our program.
-There is an Integrated Development Environment (Visual Studio Code), JupyterLab, Diagram, and a Terminal console.
+There is an Integrated Development Environment (Visual Studio Code), JupyterLab, Text Editor, Diagram, and a Terminal console.
 This allows students to focus on fundamentals of the classes without struggling with hardware and software configurations.

 ## Login